operator-framework/enhancements/enhancements/declarative-index-config.md

 #### Usage of the json representation of packages by olm components

-The sqllite database that is currently created inside the index is used to serve contents of the index over a gRPC api.
+The sqlite database that is currently created inside the index is used to serve contents of the index over a gRPC api.

 ```go
 rpc ListPackages(ListPackageRequest) returns (stream PackageName) {}